How to Overcome Bias in the Job Search: Tips for Improving Your Chances of Landing an Interview

 Consider deleting additional elements from your resume that have no relevant input to the hiring process.
 This can include information like your home address, a headshot and more.

 Starting with career clarity is crucial in this process.
 By uncovering your own values, goals, and career aspirations, you can tailor your job search strategy to align with what truly matters to you.
 This self-awareness will help you make informed decisions and focus on opportunities that genuinely fit your aspirations.
-For further guidance, the Career Advancement Journal can be an invaluable tool.
-It helps you explore your career path, set clear objectives, and develop strategies to navigate the job market with confidence and resilience.

 There are simple and easy things that you can do to remove personal identifiers from your resume.
 Removing this information can help you to protect yourself from recruitment bias.
 Not all of these things feel great… And for the record, there is nothing wrong with your name, your past work locations or your religion.